 There is something for everyone in the country, whether you like city-life, mountains, beaches, or anything in between.
 Planning can become a bit difficult as there is so much to see and do in South Korea.

 Traveling to a new country like South Korea can be very exciting.
 It’s a whole new adventure waiting for you, but the entire planning and going to a different country can be a bit distressing.
 The culture, the people, and the laws governing the country are probably very different from where you are from.
 This is why we have compiled a guide for you of what to expect when you visit South Korea for the first time.

 South Korea Travel Guide

 Most travelers do not need to get a visa to travel to South Korea.
 You can check the visa requirements on your country’s State Department website.
-Citizens from many countries are now permitted visa-free entry for a limited period under certain conditions.
-To check whether you are allowed to enter Korea without a visa issuance, please contact a Korean Embassy or consular offices in your country or visit the Ministry of Foreign Affairs to confirm.
+Citizens from many countries have visa-free entry for a limited period under certain conditions.
+To check whether you can enter Korea without a visa issuance, please contact a Korean Embassy or consular offices in your country or visit the Ministry of Foreign Affairs to confirm.

 There are some changes to visa requirements for Jeju Island in lieu of COVID-19 situation worldwide.

-The local language is Korean, and it is written with characters.
+The local language is Korean, and it script is Hangeul.
 But there is no need to worry!
 There are lots of signs in and around the city in English as well.
 A lot of restaurant menus also include translations of main dish ingredients.

 You can always learn a little Korean before you travel from apps like Duolingo.
 The locals are definitely going to appreciate your efforts!